What did Meghan Markle really know about the Royal Family before meeting Harry?

 U Magazine announced it would be ending print publication in July 2018.

-The picture, which is nearly seven years old and was taken at least two years before Meghan met Harry, has reignited the questions about what she might have known before she met the prince.
+The picture, which is now nearly eight years old and was taken at least two years before Meghan met Harry, reignited the questions about what she might have known before she met the prince.

 Meghan said in the couple's engagement interview with Mishal Husain that she had not known much about the royals.

 "I'm from the States, you don’t grow up with the same understanding of the Royal Family and so while I now understand very clearly, there’s a global interest there," she said, "I didn’t know much about him, and so the only thing that I had asked her when she said that she wanted to set us up, was, I had one question.
 I said, 'Well is he nice?'